arthur-fyon/BIOCONTROL_2025/README.md

-# Neuromodulation and homeostasis: complementary mechanisms for robust neural function
+# Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function

 ## About this repository

-This repository contains all code and data involved in **Neuromodulation and homeostasis: complementary mechanisms for robust neural function**.
+This repository contains all code and data involved in **Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function**.

 ## Getting started